The City (2008 TV series): Broadcast history and distribution

 The City's first season commenced airing on December 29, 2008, one week after the fourth-season finale of The Hills.
 The series continued to air on Monday evenings until its midseason finale on March 16, 2009, at which point it had aired thirteen episodes.
 Rather than ordering an official second season, MTV included an additional ten episodes to the first season.
-The extension premiered on September 29, 2009, where it was moved to the Tuesday night timeslot, and concluded on December 1, 2009.
+The extension premiered on September 29, 2009, following the fifth-season extension premiere of The Hills, where both were moved to the Tuesday night timeslot, and both concluded on December 1, 2009.
 The second season premiered on April 27, 2010, after the sixth-season premiere of The Hills.
 Both programs held the Tuesday evening timeslot; both concluded after twelve episodes on July 13, 2010.

 The City episodes aired regularly on MTV in the United States.
 All episodes are approximately thirty minutes, and were broadcast in standard definition.
 The series' episodes are also available for download at the iTunes Store.
 Episodes were previously available for viewing through the official MTV website, though they have since become unavailable since the series' conclusion.
 Since its debut, Paramount Pictures has released both seasons of The City onto DVD, to regions 1, 2, and 4.
 Each product includes all episodes of the respective season, in addition to deleted scenes and interviews of series personnel.